lukagajic1/1800_202610_DTC06/README.md

 Once the application is running:

 1. Browse the events displayed on the main page.
-2. Click the view event page and navigate to the "add to itinierary" button.
+2. Click the view event page and navigate to the "add to itinerary" button.
 3. View your saved events in the itinerary section.

 ---